Kei18/mapf-IR/readme.md

-Multi-agent Path Finding Simulator
+Multi-Agent Path Finding
 ===

-Tested on OSX 10.15
+A simulator and visualizer of Multi-Agent Path Finding (MAPF), used in a paper "Iterative Refinement for Realtime MAPF".
+It is written in C++(17) and tested on OSX 10.15.
+The visualizer relies on [openFrameworks](https://openframeworks.cc).

 ## Demo
 ![MAPF](/material/mapf-example.gif)